 The following services are continuing with modifications to protect our clients and staff:

-- buses are disinfected at the end of each shift
+- buses are sanitised throughout each journey and cleaned at the end of each shift

 - hand sanitiser units have been installed in each bus for driver and passenger use